sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 3.3 data analysis

-We will provide the data anlyasis page for this project like 1KV-leaderboard page (https://thousand-validators.kusama.network/#/leaderboard).
+We will provide the data anlyasis page for 1KV-EDST (this project) as 1KV-leaderboard page (https://thousand-validators.kusama.network/#/leaderboard).
 This page includes the node with support from individual nominator and provides the related information to help individual nominator to make decision.

 ### 3.4 key points